-1. Break banana into chunks and place all ingredients into blender except for milk/juice.
+1. Break banana into chunks and place all ingredients into blender except for milk/liquid.
 Pulse until the motley of goodness begins to chop up.
-Slowly add milk/juice as needed.
+Slowly add milk/liquid as needed.

 2. When your mixture reaches the consistency of frozen yogurt, you’re done!
 Pour into a large mug, sprinkle with toppings and eat with a spoon.